Become a Member

 February 16, 2021 @ 2:23pm | Michael Loria

-From the Magical Realism of Belkis Granada to the graffiti-inspired gestural work of Alexander Martinez, the painters at Arte Original vary immensely.
-But what they share is a dedication to their craft and a home in Latin America, and in particular in Venezuela.
+From the magical realism of Belkis Granada to the graffiti-inspired gestural work of Alexander Martinez, the painters at Arte Original vary immensely.
+But what they share is a dedication to their craft and a home in Latin America, and in particular, Venezuela.
 Since 2018, Arte Original has been working to bring their work to D.C.

 Co-founders Su Hyun Kim and David Ryu started Arte Original after Ryu moved to Caracás, Venezuela and noticed the quality of work being done.
-He called Kim because he knew of work in development in Latin America.
-Kim, whose interest in Latin American goes back to reading magical realism novels in high school in Seoul, South Korea, quickly joined.
+He called Kim, whose interest in Latin American goes back to reading magical realism novels in high school in Seoul, South Korea, and she quickly joined.

-They found painters like Granada, Martinez, and others like Armando Villalón, who is known locally as the “painter of the mist” for his landscape paintings.
-All have been working professionally for at least a decade and all have had solo or group exhibitions, and some have been shown their work internationally.
+They found painters like Belkis Granada and Armando Villalón, who is known locally as the “painter of the mist” for his landscape paintings.
+All have been working professionally for at least a decade and have had solo or group exhibitions, and some have shown their work internationally.
 They were artists who came of age when the state still provided state funding for the arts and even financially supported their study abroad, like Villalón who trained in Spain.

-Kim, Ryu, and the Arte Original team wanted to bring these artists back out of the woodwork.
+Kim, Ryu and the Arte Original team wanted to bring these artists back out of the woodwork.
 In 2018, Venezuela was in the midst of the same national woes we see today.
-Falling oil prices between 2014 and 2016 led the petrostate into a political and economic tailspin and by 2019 GDP had shrunk two-thirds.
+Falling oil prices between 2014 and 2016 led the petrostate into a political and economic tailspin, and by 2019, the GDP had shrunk two-thirds.

-Despite conditions, Kim says the team and the artists remain motivated.
-Bringing jobs to Latin America was another founding impetus for Arte Original and the rest of the Arte Original team, from curators to web developers, are based in Venezuela.
-Kim says however that they aim to source quality art from any country in Latin America, although because they started in Venezuela most of the artists are from Venezuela.
+The rest of the Arte Original team, from curators to web developers, are based in Venezuela.
+Kim says, however, they aim to source quality art from any country in Latin America.
+But because they started in Venezuela, most of the artists are from Venezuela.

 For more information and to view the work, visit arteoriginal.co or check out their Instagram @arteoriginal.co.